 M21 = M12 = M

-The coefficient of mutual induction – mutual inductance depends only on the geometrical factor of the two coils such as the number of turns, radii of two coils and on the properties of a material medium such as magnetic permeability of the medium surrounding the coils.
+The coefficient of mutual induction – mutual inductance depends only on the geometrical factor of the two coils, such as the number of turns and radii of two coils and on the properties of a material medium, such as the magnetic permeability of the medium surrounding the coils.